 The Nephites knew of the birth and crucifixion of Christ, by certain celestial and terrestrial phenomena, which, at those times, were shown forth in fulfilment of the predictions of many of their prophets.
 Notwithstanding the many blessings with which they had been blessed, they had fallen into great wickedness, and had cast out the saints and the prophets, and stoned and killed them.
-Therefore, at the time of the crucifixion of Christ, they were visited in great judgment.
-Thick darkness covered the whole continent.
-The earth was terribly convulsed.
-The rocks were rent into broken fragments, and afterwards found in seams and cracks upon all the face of the land.
+Therefore. at the time of the crucifixion of Christ, they were visited in great judgment.
+Thick darkness covered the whole con-The earth was terribly convulsed.
+The rocks tinent. were rent into broken fragments, and afterwards found in seams and cracks upon all the face of the land.
 Mountains were sunk into valleys, and valleys raised into mountains.
 The highways and level roads were broken up and spoiled.
 Many cities were laid in ruins.
 Others were buried up in the depths of the earth, and mountains occupied their place.

 While others were sunk, and waters came up in their stead, and others still were burned by fire from heaven.

 Thus, the predictions of their prophets were fulfilled upon their heads.
-Thus, the more wicked part, both of the Nephites and Lamanites were destroyed.
+Thus, the more wicked part, both of the Nephites and Lamanites, were destroyed.
 Thus, the Almighty executed vengeance and fury upon them, that the blood of the saints and prophets might no longer cry from the ground against them.

 Those who survived these terrible judgments, were favoured with the personal ministry of Christ.
-For after He arose from the dead-finished his ministry at Jerusalem, and ascended to heaven, he descended in the presence of the Nephites, who were assembled round about their temples in the northern parts of South America He exhibited to them his wounded hands, side, and feet-commanded the law of Moses to be abolished-introduced and established the Gospel in its stead-chose twelve disciples from among them to administer the same-instituted the sacrament-prayed for and blessed their little children-healed their sick, blind, lame, deaf, and those who were afflicted in any way-raised a man from the dead-showed forth his power in their midst-expounded the scriptures which had been given from the beginning down to that time, and made known unto them all things which should take place down until He should come in his glory, and from that time down to the end, when all people, nations, and languages shall stand before God to be judged, and the heaven, and the earth should pass away, and there should be a new heaven and new earth.

-These teachings of Jesus were engraved upon plates, some of which are contained in the book of Mormon; but the greater part are not revealed in that book, but are hereafter to be made manifest to the saints.
+For after He arose from the dead, and finished his ministry at Jerusalem, and ascended to heaven, he descended in the presence of the Nephites, who were assembled round about their temple in the northern parts of South America.
+He exhibited to them his wounded hands, and side, and feet; and commanded the law of Moses to be abolished; and introduced and established the Gospel in its stead; and chose twelve disciples from among them to administer the same; and instituted the sacrament; and prayed for and blessed their little children; and healed their sick, and blind, and lame, and deaf, and those who were afflicted in any way, and raised a man from the dead, and showed forth his power in their midst; and expounded the Scriptures, which had been given from the beginning down to that time; and made known unto them all things which should take place down until He should come in his glory, and from that time down to the end, when all people, nations, and languages should stand before God to be judged, and the heaven and the earth should pass away, and there should be a new heaven These teachings of Jesus were engraved and new earth. upon plates, some of which are contained in the book of Mormon; but the more part are not revealed in that book, but are hereafter to be made manifest to the saints.